covagashi/LazyScriptingEplan/src/ai/Knowledge/eplan_docs/Eplan API/API Reference/Assemblies/PlcService/Methods/WriteBackConnPointDesignations Method/WriteBackConnPointDesignations(Project,String,String,String,Boolean) Method.md

 Remarks

-â¢ The terminals must have a CPU name specified.
+'¢ The terminals must have a CPU name specified.
-â¢ The method corresponds to the "Write back connection point designations" dialog in P8.
+'¢ The method corresponds to the "Write back connection point designations" dialog in P8.
-â¢ This functionality has been moved within the GUI: Up to version 2.8, it could be found under "Project Data" > "PLC" > "Write back connection point designations...".
+'¢ This functionality has been moved within the GUI: Up to version 2.8, it could be found under "Project Data" > "PLC" > "Write back connection point designations...".
 Since version 2.9, it is part of the project correction scheme in the GUI.